Heidi - Female Golden Eagle.

 Poppy - Female Sparrowhawk

-Dotty & Frank - Kestrel Falcon
+Dotty & Peanut - Kestrel Falcon

 Kestrels are a familiar sight with their pointed wings and long tail, hovering beside a roadside verge.
 Numbers of kestrels declined in the 1970s, probably as a result of changes in farming and so it is included on the Amber List.